 Really easy.
 Everyone’s friendly, the teachers are very welcoming, and the My Journey project was great fun and good for making friends.
 Plus there are lots of activities to get involved in straight away, and you quickly learn to find your way around and feel at home.”

 You must be really excited to have chosen Coombe Girls' School as your secondary school.

 You can expect to work within an atmosphere that is friendly, supportive and one that will ensure that you can learn effectively whilst feeling safe.

-We know that you have experienced an unusual end to your time in primary school.
-We are working as a staff to adapt our curriculum and pastoral systems to provide you with the best possible support so that you can settle into your new school quickly.
+As you will have experienced some unusual times in primary school over the past few years, we want to reassure you that our curriculum and pastoral systems were adapted accordingly to provide you with the best possible support so that you can settle into your new school quickly.

 This section will give you some great information to help you join our school in September.